The Boy Friends

+Production

 Like the Our Gang shorts of the time, The Boy Friends films are two-reel short subjects produced by Hal Roach through Metro-Goldwyn-Mayer.
 They feature teenage actors including some, particularly Mickey Daniels and Mary Kornman, who as children had starred in the early silent Our Gang shorts.
 Grady Sutton was also a lead player in the series.
 Daniels and Sutton appear in every short, while Kornman appears in all but one (1932's You're Telling Me).

+A week is devoted to the filming of each, then a lay-off of four weeks before renewed shooting.

 Roach released three The Boy Friends films in 1930: Doctor's Orders, Ladies Last, and Bigger and Better.
 The series added seven installments in 1931: Blood and Thunder, High Gear, Love Fever, Air Tight, Call a Cop, Mama Loves Papa, and The Kickoff.
 Finally, 1932 saw the release of the last five films: Love Pains, The Knockout, Too Many Women, Wild Babies, and You're Telling Me.
 At least some of the films in the series took place at Elmira College, an actual school located in Roach's home town of Elmira, New York.